Caregiving for family members is becoming an increasingly popular option in America.

 Caring for a loved one can be an extremely rewarding experience, building, and nurturing strong familial bonds.
 But it can also take a toll on the mental and physical health of the caregiver.
 According to a recent report, 23% of Americans say that becoming a caregiver has made their health worse.

-If you plan to become a caregiver for a family member, read on for some essential tips on how to provide the best care possible for both you and your loved one.
+If you plan to become a caregiver for a family member, read on for some essential tips on how to provide the best elderly care possible for both you and your loved one.

 Why Become a Caregiver?